 Existing bicycle and pedestrian accommodations along 183A and US 183 within the project limits are currently limited to crosswalks and ramps at Hero Way, Bryson Ridge Trail, and SH 29, and paved outside shoulders along the general-purpose lanes.

-There is one Build Alternative for the facility.
+One Build Alternative was proposed and evaluated for the facility.
 It meets the purpose of and need for the project by providing additional highway capacity in the form of three tolled, grade-separated main lanes in each direction.
-The added capacity would relieve forecast traffic on the existing US 183 facility, which would continue to serve as a non-tolled travel alternative to the proposed 183A tolled lanes.
-Consequently, the Build Alternative would accommodate forecast traffic volumes and alleviate associated traffic congestion and was selected as the Preferred Alternative for further devleopment and construction.
+The added capacity would relieve forecast traffic on the existing US 183 facility, which would continue to serve as a non-tolled travel alternative to the 183A tolled lanes.
+Consequently, the Build Alternative will accommodate forecast traffic volumes and alleviate associated traffic congestion and was selected as the Preferred Alternative for further devleopment and construction.

 A No-Build Alternative assumes that the tollway would not be built.
-Although the No-Build Alternative does not meet the Purpose and Need of the project it serves as a baseline for comparison with the Build Alternative.
-During the Environmental Assessment, the Build Alternative would need to have significant environmental impacts that outweigh the No-Build Alternative’s inability to meet the Purpose and Need, for the No-Build Alternative to be selected as the Preferred Alternative.
+Although the No-Build Alternative does not meet the Purpose and Need of the project, it served as a baseline for comparison with the Build Alternative.
+During the Environmental Assessment, the Build Alternative would have had to have significant environmental impacts to outweigh the No-Build Alternative’s inability to meet the Purpose and Need before the No-Build Alternative could have been selected as the Preferred Alternative.

-Most of the proposed Build Alternative would be constructed within the existing ROW of 183A and US 183.
+Most of the proposed Build Alternative will be constructed within the existing right-of-way (ROW) of 183A and US 183.
 We anticipate that approximately 19.3 acres of additional ROW may be required near the northern portion of the proposed project to provide sufficient area for constructing the transition of US 183 for approximately 1.1 miles north of SH 29.

 Project construction would occur within the existing 183A and US 183 ROW and easements and the proposed 19.3 acres of additional ROW north of SH 29.